scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

    represent the maximum and minimum correlation score with event 3146815. :label:`highlo`

-In :ref:`highlo` we provide a visualization of the events with the highest (top right) and lowest (bottom right) correlation score comparing with event 3146815 (top left).
-The orientation of the nodal lines for event 3153955, which has the lowest correlation score, indeed is qualitatively very different than solution for event 3146815.
+In Fig. :ref:`highlo` we provide a visualization of the events with the highest (top right) and lowest (bottom right) correlation score comparing with event 3146815 (top left).
+The orientation of the nodal lines for event 3153955, which has the lowest correlation score, indeed is qualitatively different than the solution for event 3146815.
 Qualitatively, we have demonstrated that the correlation score is a reasonable metric of similarity.
 Determining the actual statistical significance of the correlation score is left